ortizjs/JasteroidS/README.md

     * Music as background while game is in session.

     ## Architecture and Technologies
+    * Vanilla JavaScript:
-    * Vanilla JavaScript for game logic.
+        * Game logic.
-    * HTML5 Canvas for rendering.
+    * HTML5 Canvas:
+        * Rendering and visualization.
-    * Howler.js (or HTML audio player) for game   background music. (bonus)
+    * Howler.js (or HTML audio player):
+        * Game background music. (bonus)
+    * Tree.js:
-    * Tree.js for animation and 3D.
+        * Animation and 3D.
 (Bonus)
+    * Webpack:
-    * Webpack to bundle various scripts into a    single source.
+        * Bundle various scripts into a    single source.
+        * asteroid.js:
+            - Moving asteroids code.
+        * game.js:
+            - Main game logi code.
+        * game_view.js:
+            - Store the gameView instances and canvas code.

     ## Implementation Timeline
     * Day 1: Finish brainstorming and researching technologies and libraries.
 Start reviewing projects from curriculum and notes that will provide better understanding of concepts to use in project.